Social Support for Psoriatic Arthritis

 What to Look for In a Support Group

 - Have an atmosphere in which you feel supported, safe and comfortable.

 - Have active members who’ve been taking part for a while, so you know you’re joining a stable group.

-- Also have newbies, so you get a range of opinions and perspective.
+- Also have newbies, so you get a range of opinions and perspectives.

 Stay in the Know.
 Live in the Yes.

 Join the Live Yes!
 Arthritis Network.
 Tell us a little about yourself and you will receive emails packed with the latest information and resources to live your best life and connect with others.